harish-shivaram/shilly-jekyll/_posts/2008-05-26-a-little-less-rubber.md

 date: 2008-05-26
 layout: post
 Author: Hech
-excerpt: Living on the wild side... with a puncture.
+description: Living on the wild side... with a puncture.
 image: /images/blog/2191.jpg
 ---